 Last month we took a little road trip to Kansas!
 This was my first time in Wichita, Kansas and it was even sweeter with one of my best friends and her kiddos riding along.
 We spent a few days visiting their home of Wichita before heading back to Indiana.
 While we were there we enjoyed several unique spots that I can’t wait to tell you about!

+Keep in mind that we were visiting these spots with four kids, ages 3-15, so all of them are family-friendly and great for a variety of ages.
+Adults included!
 First off, I discovered Kansas has a lot of prairie and grasslands.
 It also is known for some beautiful viewing spots and landmarks.
-We specifically spent our two full days in Witchita.
+We specifically spent our two full days in Wichita.

 * DAY 1*

-Afternoon coffee stop at Moxi Junction in Maize, KS.
-MOXI stands for Moms With Exceptional Individuals and it is run my moms of special needs children who serve as employees at Moxi.
+After lunch, we made an afternoon coffee stop at Moxi Junction in Maize, Kansas.
+MOXI stands for “Moms With Exceptional Individuals” and it is run by moms of special needs children who serve as employees at Moxi.
 What an amazing concept!
 Moxi is an eclectic establishment, adorned with art and handcrafted pieces displayed everywhere.
 With drinks from lattes, to smoothies, frappes, and espresso, there is a little bit of something for everyone.
-Also known for their delicious looking baked goodie such as cinnamon rolls, sticky buns, and muffins.
+They are also known for their delicious-looking baked goodies such as cinnamon rolls, sticky buns, and muffins.

 * DAY 2 *